 online, first search for it in the library catalog and click on the title to bring up the record.
 If it's already checked out,

-you'll see a Hold button on the item record so you can place your hold.
-Please note: Audiovisual items are not eligible for holds.
+you'll see a Place Hold button on the item record so you can place your hold.
+Please note: Audiovisual and leisure items are not eligible for holds.

 Once an item on hold has been turned in, you'll receive an email to let you know your hold is available.
 It will be kept for

-you at either the HBSARC or the Learning Resource Library for one week.
+you at either the ARC or the Learning Resource Library for one week.

-Everyone enrolled at FHU's Memphis and Dickson campuses has complete borrowing privileges at the Henderson campus as well!
-But if you can't make it to Henderson to check out or return books, you can use our delivery service to get items delivered to you.
+Everyone enrolled at FHU's off-campus instructional site in Memphis has complete borrowing privileges at the Henderson site as well!
+If you cannot make it to Henderson to check out or return books, you can use our delivery service to have items delivered to you.

-To request that a book be sent to you at your campus at no charge, fill out a Memphis & Dickson Delivery form.
-Just allow a few days of travel for your books to arrive.
+To request that a book be sent to you at no charge, please fill out a Memphis Delivery form and expect a few days of travel for your books to arrive.
 Your books can be picked up from and returned to the Bucy Center receptionist, Sandra Hudley.
 As long as they are returned to your instructional site by the due date, the items will not be overdue.

-Notes: You also have the option to check out things in person at the Henderson campus and then return them to your campus; or vice-versa.
-At this time only books from the general collection are eligible for delivery.
+Note: You also have the option to check out things in person at the Henderson site and then return them to the Memphis site or vice-versa.
+At this time, only books from the general collection are eligible for delivery.

 If you're not currently enrolled or employed